 - Inhale, step right leg forward to Ardha Bujangasana (also known as low lunge) on the opposite side, open the chest as you lift the arms and the gaze.

-- Step right leg back to plank; exhale down to Chaturanga.
+- Step right leg back to plank; exhale down to Chaturanga (low plank).

-- Inhale to low cobra or up dog
+- Inhale to a low cobra or up dog.

-- Step both feet forward to Uttanasana, exhale.
+- Step both feet forward to Uttanasana (standing forward fold), exhale.

-- Inhale, arms up overhead and join palms together.
+- Inhale, arms up overhead, gaze up, and join palms together.

 - Exhale hands to “prayer position”.

 - Repeat sequence 3 times to begin and build up to 5 or more.
-Once you feel comfortable, you can switch the low lunge to a high lunge for added intensity.
+Once you feel comfortable, you can switch the low lunge to a high lunge for added intensity (optional).